MeghaanaTummapudi/FakeCheck/README.md

 # FakeCheck
-This project focuses on differentiating between real human faces and those synthesized by AI in images
+This project focuses on differentiating between real human faces and those synthesized by AI.